mweel1/usa_high_level/speech/index.md

 Many of these things are locked into our phone, and they don’t work in the marketplace because of proprietary standards.

+---

 5th Children Devices, how many parents are having trouble controlling your children’s time on all the various devices they own?

 This again is just a lack of standards.

-We need a universal app that we can control and view what our children are doing on them.
+We need a universal app that we can control and view what our children are doing all the time on all devices.

+---

+Lets put on our government hats now...

 Questions?

-Why don’t we have a census system that can query the public?
+Why do corporations own all the data about this community?

+We have a census system in our government, lets build this up and start querying the public a bit better for the betterment of the community online.
+All jurisdictions could use this.

 They come to our door every 4 years to collect data, why couldn’t we reach out to the population here in Laguna and ask:

-- What is your pet population at your house?
+- What is your pet population at your house in case of an emergency?

+All these types of requests would run through this.

 Let’s talk about taxes…